Adaptive time Compressed QITE (ACQ) and its geometrical interpretation

-is the expectation value of the energy of the previous state $\ket{\psi_n}$ evolved $l$ times with the unitary \eqref{eq:QITEunitary}.
-In which case the next step state would be
+the expectation value of the Hamiltonian of the previous state $\ket{\psi_{m-1}}$ evolved $l$ times with the unitary \eqref{eq:QITEunitary}.
+In which case the state of the sequence would be

-where $l_r$ is the first $l$ that obeys Eq.~\eqref{eq:ACQ_Eincrease}.
-Employing this method would greatly reduce the number of times the QITE routine is applied, and in a practical scenario the number of mid-circuit measurements required to compute the expectation values that are required to compute the next step $\boldsymbol{\hat{A}}_{n,k}$, i.e., it reduces significantly the number of times the classical optimization is performed as well as measurements.
+where $l_m$ is the first $l$ that obeys Eq.~\eqref{eq:ACQ_Eincrease}.
+This method would greatly reduce the number of times the QITE routine is applied, and, in a practical scenario, the number of mid-circuit measurements required to compute the expectation values needed for computing the next step $\boldsymbol{\hat{A}}_{m,k}$.
+This scenario is represented in the second circuit of Fig.~\ref{fig:ACQ_steps}.
+This method also reduces significantly the number of times the classical optimization is performed.

-However, this method would increase the depth of the circuit that implements it, for that reason we employ the same techniques used in cQITE \cite{Nishi2021,Gomes2020} where a reverse Suzuki-Trotter decomposition is applied to the matrices that make up $U_n$.
-Whatsmore, this reverse decomposition allows us to define the following 1-parameter unitary
+However, this method would increase the depth of the circuit that implements it.
+For that reason, the same techniques used in cQITE \cite{Nishi2021,Gomes2020} are employed, where a reverse Suzuki-Trotter decomposition is applied to the matrices that make up $\boldsymbol{\hat{U}}_m$ in Eq.~\eqref{eq:QITEunitary}.
+Moreover, this reverse decomposition allows us to define the following 1-parameter unitary matrix group